aws-samples/aws-online-data-migration-workshop/module5/README.md

-Transferring SMB file share data using AWS DataSync
+Transferring SMB file data to Amazon FSx for Windows File Server using AWS DataSync
 ======================
 Copyright Amazon Web Services, Inc. and its affiliates.
 All rights reserved.This sample code is made available under the MIT-0 license.
 See the LICENSE file.